View 2017 OAC Brochure with Session Descriptions

 The focus of our Afterschool Conference this year, Choose Your Own Adventure, will support program directors and front line staff in providing engaging, enriching, and educational adventures for youth around Oregon.
 We will inspire you with new ideas and provide you with opportunities to engage in intriguing conversations as you choose your own adventurous path.

 You will Choose Your Own Path this year as we offer discussions & workshop sessions in Social-Emotional Learning, STEAM, Family Engagement, Increasing Equity & Addressing Bias, Behavior Management, Program Management and more!
-ALL sessions AND the keynote will be linked to the Oregon Registry.
+ALL sessions AND the keynote will be linked to the Oregon Registry, providing 6.5 hours of credit for those who stay all day.

 8:00 am Registration Opens